SmileiPIC/tutorials/advanced_wakefield_electron_beam.rst

 as an immobile positively-charged species.

-If we were interested in phenomena like ionization or partially ionized ions or the motion of the ions, we would have needed to explicitly define a ``Species`` for the ions.
+If we were interested in phenomena like ionization of partially ionized ions or the motion of the ions, we would have needed to explicitly define a ``Species`` for the ions.
 In our case, we could have defined a ``Species`` for the ions, but we would have obtained the same results using a considerable amount of memory for a species whose